 Well, everyone wins here – the timber barons, the plantation companies, and the state governments.
 The big loser is our earth, and countless life forms lost forever.
 The future generation may consider this a loss – if they care enough.
 Ultimately it does not matter, because WE all (the inhabitants of the earth) lose.
 Does less forest cover actually contribute to climate change and even more environmental degradation?
 Absolutely, but it would take pages and pages to explain to the ignorant.

 Although I am happy newspapers like TheStar often bring such issues to the public attention, I actually deplore the way the mainstream media carefully uses the words “environmentalists” as in – “environmentalists are up in arms over this”.
-Much like the way the mainstream media carefully uses the words “shaving” or “haircut” in place of the word “stealing/robbery”, during the Cyprus banking fiasco.
-Because that was what it is – plain and simple.
 It is like environmentalists are a small fringe group constantly harping on green issues, with nothing better to do.
+It’s similar to how we call people who destroy the environment (like a patch of forest near an urban area) as “developers”, and the forest is somehow getting in the way and needs to be cleared or “developed” even if it is a vital green lung performing very useful and needed functions.
+All these subtle mental constructs do not encourage humans to view themselves (man) as part of the environment, when this is simply the truth!

 No, this is NOT an issue that only angers so-called environmentalists; actually we are ALL environmentalists, because this earth is the only physical home we have, and it is not a choice we can even afford to make.
 If we do not care about trashing up the earth, we will live to regret it, and it is happening even right now.
 The state of the world just keeps going from bad to worse, despite all the lip service we pay to the ideal.